Alequin/bad-links-in-markdown/README.md

 # bad-links-in-markdown

-A script that identifies links in markdown files that no longer work
+A script that identifies links in markdown files that no longer work.
+The script is designed to work against the top level directory in a github repository.

 `npm run find-bad-links -- --directory C:/path/to/top/level/directory`